humlen/Terminal/terminal.md

 + rewrote spearman to 2.2k it/s
 + added Kendalls Tau to Project eidos
 + now prints top 10 companies of each sector
++ Added equity count and filters to diagnostics

 #### Lantern
 + added final timer to lantern fetch